 If one serving of 4 ounces has more than 100mg of sodium, the product is enhanced and is not suitable to feed your cat.
 Any meat product can be enhanced, but it is a practice most notably found in poultry meats (particularly turkey breast and duck) and in pork.

 Do not purchase already ground meat.
 Commercial grinding increases the chance of bacterial contamination, and grinding exponentially increases the surface area of the meat, leading to a more rapid rate of oxidation and potential nutrient loss – and it can sit out on display for days.
 Unless the ground meat was flash-frozen and intended for use as raw pet food, it is best to grind your own at home.

 Bones or Bone Alternatives

 Bones are an important source of calcium and many other minerals.
-Bone or bone alternatives are always included in balanced raw food recipes and prey model raw style feeding.
-Read more about bone and bone alternatives in raw cat food here.
+Bone or bone alternatives are always included in balanced raw food recipes and prey model raw-style feeding.

 Raw Feeding Cats: Calcium And Bones